akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 seq
 ^^^
-Collect values emitted from the stream into a collection, the collection is available through a ``Future`` or which completes when the stream completes.
-Note that the collection is bounded to ``Int.MaxValue``, if more element are emitted the sink will cancel the stream
+Collect values emitted from the stream into a collection, the collection is available through a ``CompletionStage`` or which completes when the stream completes.
+Note that the collection is bounded to ``Integer.MAX_VALUE``, if more element are emitted the sink will cancel the stream

 *cancels* If too many values are collected